Food Reviews

 Food at Joo Chiat Caphe

-Out of all their banh mi, Francis is by far most proud of their Mackerel Otah ($6.50).
-Proclaiming Joo Chiat Caphe as the only store selling otah banh mi, he strongly recommended that we try their creation, which stars Nam San’s mackerel otah.
+Out of all their banh mi, one of their best-sellers is their Mackerel Otah ($6.50), which stars Nam San’s mackerel otah.
 Of course, my colleague and I could not resist.

 The mackerel otah definitely does all the heavy lifting for this banh mi, as it provided a nice spicy kick that worked well with the fresh greens.
 It was also the dominant flavour that I got after biting into the baguette, which was crusty on the outside, and slightly chewy on the inside.